avrilcoghlan/vibriowatch/docs/source/haiti.rst

   :width: 850

 A search bar will now appear at the top left.
-If you type 'HCUF' in the search bar, it will find isolate HCUF_01:
+If you type 'H22' in the search bar, it will find isolate H22:

 .. image:: Picture114.png
   :width: 850